3dem/relion-documents/source/STA_tutorial/ImportTomo.rst

 You may provide a meaningful alias (for example: `tomograms`) for this job in the white field named ``Current job: Give_alias_here``.
 Clicking the :runbutton:`Run!` button will launch the job.
 A directory called ``ImportTomo/job001/`` will be created, together with a symbolic link to this directory that is called ``ImportTomo/tomograms``.
 Inside the newly created directory a :textsc:`tomogram set` ``tomograms.star`` file is created.
-It contains a table with the properties for each tomogram and the projection matrices, astigmatic defocus and cumulative radiation dose per tilt frame in a table for each tomogram (See `relion_tomo_import_tomograms`_ program help).
+It contains a table with the properties for each tomogram and the projection matrices, astigmatic defocus and cumulative radiation dose per tilt frame in a table for each tomogram (See :ref:`program_tomo_import_tomograms` program help).

 Have a look at it using: